Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry: Thermodynamics and pseudotransition

 \subsection{Entropy and specific heat}

 In Fig. \ref{fig:Entropy-h} is reported the low-temperature entropy landscape in the $(\mu_{{\rm B}}g_{0}B/J_{1},\,k_{{\rm B}}T/J_{1})$ plane for $g_{1}\neq g_{0}$.
-Panel (a), obtained for $J_{0}/J_{1}=-0.01$, $J_{2}/J_{1}=1.2$ and $g_{1}/g_{0}=0.7$, shows three distinct low-temperature domains that reproduce the structure of the ground-state phase diagram.
+Panel (left), obtained for $J_{0}/J_{1}=-0.01$, $J_{2}/J_{1}=1.2$ and $g_{1}/g_{0}=0.7$, shows three distinct low-temperature domains that reproduce the structure of the ground-state phase diagram.
 A narrow green plateau associated with the $\mathrm{FR}_{1}$ phase appears between the FI and $\mathrm{FR}_{2}$ sectors, and its boundary acquires a negative slope due to the asymmetric Zeeman response.
-In this region the entropy ridges separating the ordered and frustrated sectors mark the emergence of two pseudo-transition scales, one related to the competition between FI and $\mathrm{FR}_{1}$ and another associated with the competition between $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$.
+In this region the entropy ridges separating the ordered and frustrated sectors mark the emergence of two pseudotransition scales, one related to the competition between FI and $\mathrm{FR}_{1}$ and another associated with the competition between $\mathrm{FR}_{1}$ and $\mathrm{FR}_{2}$.
 These features become progressively smoother as the temperature increases.
-Panel (b), corresponding to $J_{0}/J_{1}=-0.01$, $J_{2}/J_{1}=2.4$ and $g_{1}/g_{0}=1.3$, shows the opposite situation where the frustrated boundaries tilt with positive slope, reflecting the opposite imbalance in the magnetic response.
-The pseudo-transition ridges remain visible, indicating that the entropic signatures of the frustrated manifold are robust against variations in the ratio $g_{1}/g_{0}$.
+Panel (right), corresponding to $J_{0}/J_{1}=-0.01$, $J_{2}/J_{1}=2.4$ and $g_{1}/g_{0}=1.3$, shows the opposite situation where the frustrated boundaries tilt with positive slope, reflecting the opposite imbalance in the magnetic response.
+The pseudotransition ridges remain visible, indicating that the entropic signatures of the frustrated manifold are robust against variations in the ratio $g_{1}/g_{0}$.

-Figure \ref{fig:S-and-C} shows the temperature dependence of the entropy and specific heat for two representative parameter sets reported in the caption of Fig.\ref{fig:S-and-C}, illustrating the emergence of two distinct pseudo-critical temperatures.
-These scales are associated with the $\mathrm{FI}$ to $\mathrm{FR}_{1}$ crossover, with pseudo-critical temperature given by Eq.\eqref{eq:Tp1} at $k_{{\rm B}}T_{p_{1}}/J_{1}\approx0.0504764$, and with the $\mathrm{FR}_{1}$ to $\mathrm{FR}_{2}$ crossover, with pseudo-critical temperature given by Eq. \eqref{eq:Tp2} at $k_{{\rm B}}T_{p_{2}}/J_{1}\approx0.0788948$.
+Figure \ref{fig:S-and-C} shows the temperature dependence of the entropy and specific heat for two representative parameter sets reported in the caption of Fig.\ref{fig:S-and-C}, illustrating the emergence of two distinct pseudocritical temperatures.
+These scales are associated with the $\mathrm{FI}$ to $\mathrm{FR}_{1}$ crossover, with pseudocritical temperature given by Eq.\eqref{eq:ex-tp1} at $k_{{\rm B}}T_{p_{1}}/J_{1}\approx0.0504764$, and with the $\mathrm{FR}_{1}$ to $\mathrm{FR}_{2}$ crossover, with pseudocritical temperature given by Eq. \eqref{eq:ex-pt2} at $k_{{\rm B}}T_{p_{2}}/J_{1}\approx0.0788948$.
 Panels (a) and (b) display the entropy curves, which show two smooth but clearly separated increases as temperature rises.
 The lower increase at $T_{p_{1}}$ corresponds to the partial activation of the $\mathrm{FR}_{1}$ manifold, whereas the higher increase at $T_{p_{2}}$ signals access to the fully frustrated $\mathrm{FR}_{2}$ sector.